-- Typically, two exits with panic bar and door holder mechanism will be required.
+- 1. Typically, two exits with panic bar and door holder mechanism will be required.
 It is recommended that one exit be a double door and the second exit be a single personnel door.
-The double door needs to be high enough to accept delivery of control and power panels (usually > 8'-0" door height).
+The doors need to be sized and configured to allow delivery of relay panels and other large equipment deliveries.
 A roll up garage door is acceptable in lieu of double doors. - 2.
 Weather stripping shall be included around all edges. - 3.
-Means for locking and securing all doors shall be included, and door shall automatically lock upon closing.
+Means for locking and securing all doors shall be included.

-Enclosure ceiling and walls shall be insulated.
+Enclosure ceiling, floors and walls shall be insulated.
 Vapor barriers shall be provided.